6 Mistakes Runners Make — & How to Fix Them

 The video revealed that I was a heel striker — which I now know is a big no-no in running form.
 Yes, there’s a right way to carry your body when you run, a.k.a. proper running form.
 Proper running form helps you run efficiently, so you can go faster with less effort and less likelihood of getting injured.
 Unfortunately, many new runners set out to accomplish big goals only to be sidelined by injuries likely caused by the way they run.

-If your running form is less than perfect, there are some things you can do to identify your mistakes and fix them for optimum speed and lower likelihood of injury.
+If your running form is less than perfect, there are some things you can do to identify your mistakes and fix them for optimum speed and a lower likelihood of injury.

 So, how do you know you have proper running form?

-Proper running form means you are moving in the most energy efficient way possible.
+Proper running form means you are moving in the most energy-efficient way possible.
 That means your head is over your shoulders, shoulders over hips, hips over mid-foot (not heel), arms are bent at 90-degrees swinging near your sides, and fingers are lightly placed together like you’re holding one potato chip between your index finger and thumb.

 Patrick Gildea, director and head coach at Knoxville Distance Project, says you can run down a mental checklist to see if your form is correct.
 Ask yourself if you’re running tall with relaxed shoulders, chin down, eyes ahead and fingertips at your waist.